Pathways to Reading and Writing

 What is Pathways?

 Loudoun County's literacy program is called Pathways to Reading and Writing.
-Pathways is a balanced and multi-approach literacy framework.
 Teachers in grades K-5 incorporate the skills of spelling, writing, reading comprehension, phonics, and vocabulary into their daily instruction.

 What does literacy instruction look like in my child's classroom?